shuai-xu/flink/docs/ops/zeppelin.md

 * Job Canceling
     - User can cancel job via the job cancel button
 * Flink Job url association
-    - User can link to the Flink job url in JM dashboard
+    - Zeppelin will display the job url in paragraph
 * Code completion
-    - As other interpreters, user can use `tab` for code completion
+    - Like other interpreters, user can use `tab` for code completion
 * ZeppelinContext
-    - Flink interpreter also integrate ZeppelinContext.
+    - Flink interpreter also integrates ZeppelinContext.
 For how to use ZeppelinContext, please refer this [link](http://zeppelin.apache.org/docs/0.8.0/usage/other_features/zeppelin_context.html).

 ## FAQ

 * Most of time, you will get clear error message when some unexpected happens.
-But you can still check the interpreter in case the error message in frontend is not clear to you.
+But you can still check the interpreter log in case the error message in frontend is not clear to you.
   The flink interpreter log is located in `ZEPPELIN_HOME/logs`